 Not since the nuclear disasters of Chernobyl and Three Mile Island have we seen a nuclear meltdown as severe as the incident at the Fukushima Dai-Ichi Nuclear Power Plant in Japan in March of 2011.
-Among alternative energy sources to biofuels and greenhouse gas emitters, nuclear energy is perhaps the most controversial of these alternative sources, and with good reason. for more information visit us
+Among alternative energy sources to biofuels and greenhouse gas emitters, nuclear energy is perhaps the most controversial of these alternative sources, and with good reason. web page

 Anti-nuclear power plant rally at the Meiji Shrine complex in Tokyo on Sep 19, 2011.